 Any eagle in its prime is likely to survive well with enough food resources in its territory.
-But, there may come a time where food is scarce, and eagles become weak and injured.
+But, there may come a time when food is scarce, and eagles become weak and injured.
 A struggling eagle on a riverbank could become a target of larger predators.
 But, if you see animals feeding on eagle remains, it is more likely to be carrion.

-Then there is the interesting story of the Bald Eagle in Maine in 2020 found with a stab wound through the heart.
+Then there is the story of the Bald Eagle in Maine in 2020 found with a stab wound through the heart.
 It was caused by a mother loon protecting its chicks.
 Accidents can happen, and protective parents will do their best for their brood.

 Not all eagles nest in trees.
 Some will nest on rocky ledges that can provide shelter and sustain a nest large enough for their needs.
 Also, some bald eagle chicks may fall from the nest or get pushed out by their siblings.
 Unable to fly and underdeveloped, they could be an easy meal for ground-dwelling creatures.
 Foxes, wolves, bears, bob-cats, and wolverines are just some of the major carnivores that will take a chick on the ground.

-The laying and hatching of eggs are staggered to make it easier on the first chick and essentially turns the younger sibling into a spare.
+The laying and hatching of eggs are staggered to make it easier on the first chick and turn the younger sibling into a spare.
 Not only will the parent focus on the larger chick, who will beg to get as much food as possible, but the older chick will push the youngest out the way, attack it, and even kill it.

-Finally, we can’t forget that eagles do have an unnatural predator within their ecosystem.
+Finally, we can’t forget that eagles have an unnatural predator within their ecosystem.
 Bald eagles across the US are still shot and poisoned by humans that feel threatened by their existence.
-Their numbers have recovered greatly since the mid-century, after mass poisoning from DDT.
+Their numbers have recovered dramatically since the mid-century, after mass poisoning from DDT.
 But, there are still lead poisoning and shooting cases as fishermen and landowners struggle to coexist with these incredible birds.
 Landowners may also shoot any Golden Eagles that they perceive as a threat.

 An adult eagle is in a position to rule its territory and prey on all kinds of species.
 But, it has to reach adulthood first.
-The mortality rates of eagles tend to come from deaths of chicks and juveniles – either through predation at the nest site, accidental death, falling from the nest, or fratricide by their bigger sibling.
+The mortality rates of eagles tend to come from the deaths of chicks and juveniles – either through predation at the nest site, accidental death, falling from the nest, or fratricide by their bigger sibling.